Whether you’re looking for a quiet day on the beach, or an action packed summer's day, Barcelona has a beach for every taste

 All Barcelona beaches have been approved with the European Union’s blue flag.

-A huge project to revamp all the coastline took place in 1992 for the Olympic Games.
-Old industrial buildings and temporary, informal neighborhoods were torned down, in order to incorporate the sea into the city life, bringing to life the shiny Port Olympic.
+A huge project to revamp all the coastline took place in 1992 for the Olympic Games, bringing to life the shiny Port Olympic.

-The result was a stunning 4,2 km (2.8 mi) boardwalk filled with new hotels, marinas, docks, restaurants, and a new set of beaches, as well as the recovery of the old ones.
+The result was a stunning 4,2 km (2.8 mi) boardwalk with new hotels, marinas, restaurants and a new set of beaches, as well as restoring of the old ones.

-All of them are well communicated with the city’s public transport system, and have been approved with the European Union’s blue flag, as excellent quality beaches.
+All of them are well communicated with the public transport system.

 Best Barcelona beaches

 Discover the most popular beaches in the Barcelona coastline

 Named as the Nº 1 urban beach in the world by National Geographic, Barceloneta Beach is the most well-known beach in Barcelona.

 Mar Bella beach is very popular among gay crowds.
 Is one of the few beaches in Barcelona where nudity is allowed.

 Bogatell Beach is a very popular beach for outdoor sports players and sun lovers alike.
 It’s located just by the up-and-coming Poblenou neighborhood.